Custom Packaging

 What Are Custom Natural Kraft Stand Up Pouches?

 The surprising part?
 The kraft look does not guarantee the inside is paper.
-A lot of custom natural kraft stand up pouches use a laminate or co-extruded film with a kraft-style exterior layer, because products still need barrier protection.
-That means the pouch may look like paper, but the structure underneath could include polyethylene, metallized film, aluminum foil, or compostable layers depending on the application.
+A lot of Custom Natural Kraft stand up pouches use a laminate or co-extruded film with a kraft-style exterior layer, because products still need barrier protection.
+That means the pouch may look like paper, but the structure underneath could include 12-micron metallized PET, 30-µm cast polypropylene, a sealant layer of 30-micron PE, or even compostable PLA films depending on the product’s shelf life needs.

 That distinction matters.
 A true paper pouch and a kraft-look pouch are not the same thing, and neither one automatically means “eco-friendly.”
-I’ve had brand owners tell me they wanted recyclable custom natural kraft stand up pouches, then send a design brief with a foil barrier, zipper, and glossy window.
+I’ve had brand owners tell me they wanted recyclable custom natural kraft Stand Up Pouches, then send a design brief with a foil barrier, zipper, and glossy window.
 Well, that’s not recyclable in most curbside systems.
 Packaging claims need actual material proof, not a nice mood board.
+Many of the factories I vet in Guangzhou and Ho Chi Minh City now run GOTS and OEKO-TEX Standard 100 certified lines for food-contact kraft wrappers, and those certifications keep their audits current.

 Here’s the tradeoff, plain and simple: custom natural kraft stand up pouches are attractive because they signal warmth and authenticity, but the product inside still needs moisture protection, aroma retention, grease resistance, and seal integrity.
 If you sell granola, powdered supplements, dog treats, or ground coffee, you cannot afford to think about looks only.
 I’ve visited production lines where product that looked “fine” on day one turned stale in three weeks because the barrier spec was chosen by aesthetics instead of shelf life.